 The camera's shooting functions, menu functions, Custom Functions, and other camera settings can be saved to the card as a camera settings file.
 When this file is loaded to the camera, the saved camera settings will be applied.
 You can save your preferred settings for a particular scene or subject and load the settings file to another EOS-1D X Mark II

 Saving Camera Settings

-- Select [Save/load cam settings on card]. - Under the [¥4] tab, select [Save/load cam settings on card], then press <\$\vec{\vec{ve}}\$>.
+- Under the [4] tab, select [Save/load cam settings on card], then press <(SET)>. - Save/load cam settings on card Load from card

 Select [Save to card].